nagrjungururaj/Artist-Identification-of-Van-Gogh-paintings-and-their-forgeries-/README.md

 # Dataset

-The link to download the dataset :  https://drive.google.com/drive/folders/0B0U59zN0K2CiTDZjSzNBSGhvRU0?usp=sharing
+Download the dataset from here :  https://drive.google.com/drive/folders/0B0U59zN0K2CiTDZjSzNBSGhvRU0?usp=sharing

 # Feature Engineering
 Feature engineering refers to the classical feature extraction of images.
 Feature extraction consists of designing a filter which is convolved with the images to obtain the resulting output images.